openshift-labs/learn-katacoda/middleware/pipelines/01install-op.md

   sourceNamespace: openshift-marketplace
 ```

 This YAML file defines various components, such as the `channel` specifying the channel name where we want to subscribe, `name` being the name of our Operator, and `source` being the CatalogSource that provides the operator.
-For your convience, we've placed this exact file in your `/operator` local folder.
+For your convenience, we've placed this exact file in your `/operator` local folder.

 2. You can now create the Subscription object similar to any OpenShift object.